ezrasavard/qmc/README.md

 British Columbia, so thanks for that!

-Much of the work on path integral quantum monte carlo simulation is based off the 2003 paper "" by Martonak et al.
+Much of the work on path integral quantum monte carlo simulation is based off the 2003 paper "Quantum Annealing by the path-integral Monte Carlo method..." by Martonak et al.

 #Directory Structure
 data: